Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 to understand all sides of the issue

-and then try to help diagram a solution.
+and then try to help diagram a solution,

-You know, was really unparalleled.
+you know, was really unparalleled.

-And we look forward to hiring you
+And we look forward to hiring you to do

-At this other investment bank,
+By the way, at this other investment

-you did a great job.
+banker did a great job,

-But I think, you know, when the other side
+but I think, you know, when the other side

 is complimenting you on